cyberiums/determiner/README.md

 # determiner
-Deterministic Programming Structure For Large Complex Projects
+Catalytic Deterministic Programming Structure For Large Complex Projects

 Large and complex projects are the fun stuff for software developers, but not for longer attachment.
 They quickly become a bane if not managed well.
 Such projects take months and years to build but if mismanaged, they quickly become an irreversible nightmare.
 That’s why we built “[Determiner](https://github.com/cyberiums/determiner)“.